-- Half-day session (3 hours), on-site at your council, with planning committee members (including substitutes) and other councillors, if interested
+- Half-day session (3 hours), on-site at your council or virtually, with planning committee members (including substitutes) and other councillors, if interested

 - Involvement of a councillor peer, if appropriate